PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

     :param proxyprotocolvalues: Added in 4.4.0, a table of :class:`ProxyProtocolValue` objects representing the Type-Length Values received via the Proxy Protocol, if any.

     :return: ``tag`` [``, policyTags`` [``, data`` [``, reqId`` [``, deviceId`` [``, deviceName`` [``, routingTag`` ]]]]]]

+.. function:: gettag_ffi(param) -> optional Lua object

+    .. versionadded:: 4.1.2

+    .. versionchanged:: 4.3.0

+      The ability to craft answers was added.

+    This function is the FFI counterpart of the :func:`gettag` function, and offers the same functionality.
+    It accepts a single, scalable parameter which can be accessed using FFI accessors.
+    Like the non-FFI version, it has the ability to set a tag for the packetcache, policy tags, a routing tag, the :attr:`DNSQuestion.requestorId` and :attr:`DNSQuestion.deviceId`values and to fill the :attr:`DNSQuestion.data` table.
+It also offers ways to mark the answer as variable so it's not inserted into the packetcache, to set a cap on the TTL of the returned records, and to generate a response by adding records and setting the RCode.
+It can also instruct the recursor to do a proper resolution in order to follow any `CNAME` records added in this step.

 .. function:: prerpz(dq)